 Herbal treatments to offer the best treatment solution for the skin infections and 100% natural herbal soaps have found to highly beneficial for the skin.
 The herbs selected in these soaps have therapeutic action and healing characteristics that offer specific benefits for skin, such as nourishment, strength, healing and moisturizing.
 These soaps also contain coconut oil which is beneficial to the goodness of skin and overall health.
 Herbal soaps are also effective in curing different dermal diseases.
 These soaps also contain glycerin along with coconut oil which is generally not used in commercial soaps.
 (2) Glycerin helps in retaining the moisture in the skin thereby making these soaps dry for dry skin conditions.
 The soap is used for cleaning agent has always been associated with man’s inherent instinct to keep his body and other belonging clean.
 Soap helps to remove slag from skin to make skin a brilliant glow.
 The principal raw material soap is oil and fats.
 According to these raw materials the quality of soap and category of soap is changed.
 (3)

 Soap is defined as a mixture of chemical compound resulting from the interaction of fatty acid with a metal radical.
-Soap may also be described as any water soluble salt of those fatty acid, which contain eight or more carbon atom.
+Soap may also be described as any water-soluble salt of those fatty acid, which contain eight or more carbon atom.
 The metals commonly used in soap making are sodium and potassium, which produce water.
 Soluble soap that are used for laundry and cleaning purposes.
 Herbal soap preparation is a medicine or drugs it contains ant-bacterial and anti-fungal agent which mainly uses of part of plant such as leaves.
 (4)

 Herbs are natural product could be found in the treatment of almost all diseases and skin problem owing to their high medical value, cost effectiveness, availability and compatibility.
 The attributes of soap include gentleness on the skin, rich lather, protection against various skin disorder, treatment of skin infection (such as ringworm), protection of even skin toning and smoothness of the skin.
 In comparison to chemical goods, herbal treatment has benefits of being inexpensive, readily available and having less adverse effects.
 The soap should have good ingredient which have the ability to kill bacteria but not to damage body tissue.
 Health care worker should use soap according to criteria of health and hygiene.
 In this way many immunocompromised or low immunity patient can be protected from transfer of pathogenic or opportunistic pathogen.
 (5)